Maropitant: Veterinary uses

-Maropitant has been used as an adjunct treatment in severe bronchitis due to its weak anti-inflammatory effects m.
-It alleviates visceral pain and has been found to reduce the amount of needed general anesthesia (both sevoflurane and isoflurane) needed in some operations.
+Maropitant has been used as an adjunct treatment in severe bronchitis due to its weak anti-inflammatory effects.
+It alleviates visceral pain and has been found to reduce the amount of general anesthesia (both sevoflurane and isoflurane) needed in some operations.

 Some believe that maropitant can be used in rabbits and guinea pigs to relieve pain caused by ileus (impaired bowel movements), though it lacks antiemetic effects in rabbits, who cannot vomit.

 Maropitant is given orally, subcutaneously, and intravenously.